sulis-hpc/sulis-hpc.github.io/advanced/ensemble/jobarrays.markdown

 ## Parallelism within array elements

-Each element of a job array can launch a parallel program, using multiple tasks, CPUs or a hybrid combination of two two.
+Each element of a job array can launch a parallel program, using multiple tasks, CPUs or a hybrid combination of the two.
 Jobs scripts should be prepared such that the resource request is a appropriate to a single parallel instance of the program.

 To illustrate, the example above could be modified to launch an MPI program with each of 8 tasks using 2 threads each.